dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/clippath.png" alt-text="Screenshot of an image that's been clipped with the ClipPath method.":::

 > [!IMPORTANT]
-> The `ClipPath` method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> to be specified, which sets the fill algorithm that's used when clipping.
+> The <xref:Microsoft.Maui.Graphics.ICanvas.ClipPath%2A> method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> to be specified, which sets the fill algorithm that's used when clipping.
 For more information, see [Winding modes](windingmodes.md).

-The following example shows how to use the `SubtractFromClip` method to clip an image:
+The following example shows how to use the <xref:Microsoft.Maui.Graphics.ICanvas.SubtractFromClip%2A> method to clip an image:

 ```csharp
 using Microsoft.Maui.Graphics.Platform;